Source: Niantic

 - Hariyama with Counter and Dynamic Punch

 The rebalance of Shadow Pokémon rescued from Team GO Rocket make them excellent glass cannons.
-Not only are their stats boosted, but during special events, it's possible to change their moves with TMs.
-If you happen to have Shadow versions of the following Pokémon with the right moveset, they will work very well in this Raid:
+Not only are their stats boosted, but during special events or with Elite TMs, it's possible to change their moves.
+If you happen to have any of the following Pokémon with the right moveset, they will work very well in this Raid:

-Note: Shadow Mewtwo outperforms every other counter - it is a class of its own. the rest, save for Shadow Venusaur, perform on the same level as the other best counters in a vacuum; however, when combined with a Mega Pokémon, the added boost to similar attacks mean that many of these will perform much better.
-If you are able to coordinate the use of either Mega Blastoise or Mega Venusaur, focusing on Water or Grass types should be your priority.
+Note: Shadow Mewtwo outperforms every other counter - it is a class of its own.
+When combined with a Mega Pokémon, the added boost to similar attacks mean that many of these will perform much better.
+If you are able to coordinate the use of either Mega Blastoise, Mega Gyarados, or Mega Venusaur, focusing on Water or Grass types should be your priority.

 With the right counters, two top level Trainers can take on Terrakion alone.
 However, if you're lower level or cannot coordinate with other players, you may want to aim for at least four.
 Weather Conditions that could impact this Raid include: